What is a Mesothelioma Prognosis?

 Can Mesothelioma Return?

 Survivors of mesothelioma are always at risk of the disease returning.
-When mesothelioma recurs, it could be in the same area of the body or a completely new location.
+If tumors recur, it could be in the same area of the body or a completely new location.
 If this happens, your doctor will likely order further testing and treatment based on where the cancer has spread, how far along it is, your past therapies, and overall health.
 Oncologists may even suggest new, untested, innovative forms of treatment, such as clinical trials.
 These may or may not be covered by insurance, so patients should contact their health insurance provider.

 Support for Mesothelioma Survivors and Loved Ones

 Often, a diagnosis and subsequent treatment is a trying time for both patients and their families.
 Fortunately, there is help available.

 It helps to have a good chunk of the information you are going to need, all in one place.
 There are helpful resources available which contain critical information on doctors, lawyers, and mesothelioma experts, so you don’t have to spend time looking.